MadeleineWalder/Hangman/README.md

 # Hangman

 Welcome to Hangman, a simple game based on a childhood classic.
-In this game the user can play against the computer to guess the correct letters from a random word.
-However they must race to complete the word before running out of lives.
-In this game the user can play as many times as they want, with a list of over 50+ possible words to keep it interesting.
+In this game the user can must guess the correct letters from a random word, one letter at a time.
+However they must race to complete the word before running out of tries, as each incorrect guess builds a stage of the hangman.
+If the entire hangman is completed it's game over!
+So choose your letters wisely.
+In this game the user can play as many times as they want, with a list of over 50+ possible words available.
+This project being my first ever Python based project was extremely fun to make so I hope you enjoy!

-### Link to deployed program: https://hangman-project.herokuapp.com/
+### Link to deployed app: https://hangman-project.herokuapp.com/

 --- example screenshot? ---